jethas-bennettjones/jest-preset-angular/website/versioned_docs/version-11.x/guides/angular-13+.md

 - Upgrade the project to **Angular 13** following https://update.angular.io/

-- If one is using the default preset as following:
+- If you have the default preset as following:

 ```js
 // jest.config.js